catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/apis.rst

 #########################################

-The Catalyst Cloud follows the "API first" design principle.
-Every service we implement on the Catalyst Cloud is first made available via an API, then the command line interface (CLI) and finally the dashboard.
+The Sky TV follows the "API first" design principle.
+Every service we implement on the Sky TV is first made available via an API, then the command line interface (CLI) and finally the dashboard.
 As a result, it often takes three to six months for a new feature or service to reach the dashboard.